redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 - The `k8s.v1.cni.cncf.io/networks-status` annotation is checked and the `interface` from the first entry found with `“default”=true` is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.

 The label `test-network-function.com/skip_connectivity_tests` excludes pods from all connectivity tests.
-The label value is trifling, only its presence.
+The label value is trivial, only its presence.
 The label `test-network-function.com/skip_multus_connectivity_tests` excludes pods from [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) connectivity tests.
 Tests on default interface are still done.
-The label value is trifling, but its presence.
+The label value is trivial, but its presence.

 ## AffinityRequired